Staff and Board

 Policy and Program Director

-Loree Cook-Daniels is the Policy and Program Director for FORGE, a Milwaukee-based national transgender and SOFFA (Significant Others, Friends, Family and Allies) organization.
-Cook-Daniels has been a policy analyst and advocate for LGBT issues for more than 40 years, and began working on anti-violence issues in the 1980s.
-With degrees in Women’s Studies and Conflict Management and a Certificate in Trauma Counseling, Cook-Daniels provides training, technical assistance, and/or services to transgender sexual violence survivors and the professionals who serve them under grants from the U.S. Office of Violence Against Women.
+Loree is the Policy and Program Director for FORGE, a national transgender and SOFFA (Significant Others, Friends, Family and Allies) organization.
+Loree has been a policy analyst and advocate for LGBT issues for more than 40 years, and began working on anti-violence issues in the 1980s.
+With degrees in Women’s Studies and Conflict Management and a Certificate in Trauma Counseling, Loree provides training, technical assistance, and/or services to transgender sexual violence survivors and the professionals who serve them under grants from the U.S. Office of Violence Against Women.

 Program Manager

-Emil Rudicell is from north Florida.
-They have been a community organizer and activist in a broad range of overlapping movements, with a focus on anti-violence movements, reproductive justice, and youth leadership.
-Emil brings over 20 years of experience working in direct service providing crisis intervention and peer counseling.
-Emil has supported youth organizing and conflict resolution groups in DC and Florida.
+Emil has been a community organizer and activist in a broad range of overlapping movements, with a focus on anti-violence movements, reproductive justice, and youth leadership.
+They bring over 20 years of experience working in direct service providing crisis intervention and peer counseling.
+Emil has supported youth organizing and conflict resolution groups.
 They worked for five years training staff at a national crisis hotline for reproductive health.
 Emil joins FORGE from seven years of statewide work preventing and responding to domestic violence through supporting service providers with training and technical assistance.
 They dream of a world without violence, with communities that take care of each other and have the support everyone needs.
 To get there, Emil’s work has focused on helping communities and organizations with strategic planning, capacity building, improving services, and working towards social change.
 Outside of work, Emil loves the ocean and all of the weird, fantastic nature of the land around them.

 Communications Coordinator